Use Cases

 Search Campaigns

-Search campaigns are the most common type of Google Ad campaigns, appearing in the search results pages of Google’s search engine.
+Search campaigns are the most common type of Google Ad campaigns.
+They appear in Google’s search results when users look for specific keywords.

 Display Campaigns